Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: Solution Method

 \subsection{MINLP Heuristic Algorithm}

-However, \cref{alg:opt} is computationally expensive and scales poorly with the increasing number of grid points.
-Instead, we develop \textbf{\cref{alg:heuristic}} to efficiently solve the formulated optimization framework \cref{eqn:framework} while ensuring accuracy.
-As shown in \cref{fig:diagram_alg2}, this algorithm performs weighted sampling to select representative grid points $s$ from all grid points $g$.
-The basic idea behind \cref{alg:heuristic} is that unlike the original MINLP problem using all grid points $g$, a new MINLP problem can be formulated using representative grid points $s$.
-Then, the Cutting Planes and Branching algorithm built in Gurobi can be applied to solve the new MINLP problem, and we can obtain an optimal solution to the new MINLP problem.
-As illustrated in \cref{fig:diggridsheu}, this optimal solution to the new MINLP problem involving grid points $s$ is also an approximate solution to the original MINLP problem involving grid points $g$.
-Note that \cref{alg:heuristic} is also intended to solve the original MINLP problem \cref{eqn:framework}.
+However, \cref{alg:opt} is computationally expensive and scales poorly with a large number of grid points.
+To address this issue, we develop \textbf{\cref{alg:heuristic}} that can efficiently solve \cref{eqn:framework} while ensuring accuracy. \cref{alg:opt} just serves as a benchmark that provides the optimal solution to \cref{eqn:framework} which is used only for comparison purposes.
+As explained in \cref{fig:diagram_alg2}, this algorithm performs weighted sampling based on the KDE values to select representative grid points $\boldsymbol{g}'$ from all grid points $\boldsymbol{g}$.
+Unlike the original MINLP problem, which uses all grid points $\boldsymbol{g}$, a new MINLP problem can be formulated using representative grid points $\boldsymbol{g}'$.
+Then, the cutting planes and branching algorithm built in Gurobi can be applied to solve this newly formulated MINLP problem.
+As illustrated in \cref{fig:diggridsheu}, the optimal solution to the new MINLP problem is an approximation to the solution of the original MINLP problem.
 By doing so, efficiency comes at the cost of optimality.
-Since the size of $s$ can be far less than $g$, the new MINLP problem reduces the number of decision variables and constraints.
-This in turn greatly contributes to reducing computational complexity and saving computational time, which makes online implementation feasible.
+Since the size of $\boldsymbol{g}'$ can be far less than $\boldsymbol{g}$, the new MINLP problem reduces the number of decision variables and constraints, greatly contributing to reducing computational time.

-In the pseudo-codes of \cref{alg:heuristic}, $g$ is grid points, $w$ is normalized weights, $n_s$ is the number of representative grids, $\alpha$ is the confidence level.
-From Lines 1 through 6, we use the AES algorithm proposed by \cite{efraimidis2006weighted} to randomly select $n_s$ representative grids $s$ from all $N\cdot N$ grid points $g$ without replacement, according to their normalized weights $w$ assigned.
-Recall that $g$ is the output of \cref{alg:kde} and $w$ is obtained through \cref{eqn:normw}.
-From Line 7 through 9, the original weights $w_s$ of representative grids $s$ is re-normalized to $\hat{w}_s$ whose sum is equal to one.
-The process of re-normalization is crucial to guarantee the accuracy of the solution implementing \cref{alg:heuristic} compared with the solution implementing \cref{alg:opt}, to the same MINLP problem \cref{eqn:framework}.
+In the pseudo-code of \cref{alg:heuristic}, we use $N_s$ to represent the number of representative grid points $\boldsymbol{g}'$.
+From Lines 1 through 6, we use the AES algorithm proposed by \cite{efraimidis2006weighted} to randomly select $N_s$ representative grid points $\boldsymbol{g}'$ from all $N^2$ grid points $\boldsymbol{g}$ without replacement, according to their normalized weights $\boldsymbol{w}$.
+Recall that $\boldsymbol{g}$ is the output of \cref{alg:kde} and $\boldsymbol{w}:= [w_{ij}]$ is obtained through \cref{eqn:normw}.
+From Line 7 through 9, the original weights $\boldsymbol{w}'$ of representative grid points $\boldsymbol{g}'$ are re-normalized to $\hat{\boldsymbol{w}}'$, so that their sum is equal to one.
+The process of re-normalization is crucial to guarantee the accuracy of the solution obtained from \cref{alg:heuristic}, when compared with the solution after implementing \cref{alg:opt}.